Key Sections of this Blog

 --model-id amazon.titan-embed-text-v2:0 \

---body '{"inputText":"Bedrock embeddings quick check"}' \
+--body '{"inputText":"Bedrock embeddings"}' \

-# Start async invoke (output to S3)
+# Start async invoke (long-running media workloads)

 aws bedrock-runtime start-async-invoke \